About Vocational Discernment

 “God made me and God loves me so what does God want me to be?”

 Kyle grew up involved in his Church and always felt that God was present.
 Throughout his 4 years at the University of Notre Dame, and working at Accenture in Chicago, Kyle continued to think about the seminary.
 “Being called to the seminary is an invitation from God.
 It is up to you to discern whether you accept it,” says Kyle.

-Christ tells us in the Gospel according to St. John, “You did not choose me, but I chose you” (Jn 15:16).
+Christ tells us in the Gospel according to St. John, “You did not choose me, but I chose you” (John 15:16).
 His choice for your path is what makes a vocation different from a career or occupation.
 A vocation is the particular life He has chosen for you, and for which He has specifically created you.
 If you feel called to live a challenging and rewarding life of service to the Church and your community, then you should consider exploring that call.
 Try asking yourself questions like, “What does Jesus want for me?” and “What life will bring Jesus the greatest glory?”

 God knows which life will bring about your happiness and salvation.
 The key to discovering your vocation is to allow Jesus to show His tender love to you.
 This love will make you capable of loving Him in return.

-Discernment is best completed when following several guidelines/steps:
+Vocational discernment is best completed when following several guidelines/steps:

 - Attending Mass regularly and reflecting on scripture and Mass

 - Daily prayer and honest questioning of your life

 - Sincere conversations with respected friends and mentors

 - Starting a discussion with your priest or religious advisor